KC-leung233/AR_Detection/README.md

 # AR_Detection_Algorithm
-Our AR detection algorithm is developed by refering Wille et al. (2021).
+Our AR detection algorithm is developed by referring Wille et al. (2021).
 When the meridional distance of a potential AR is more than 20°, it will be classified into an AR (Wille et al., 2021).
 And ARs in different schemes (integrated water vapour (IWV), integrated water vapour transport (IVT), v-component integrated water vapour transport (vIVT), etc.), with different thresholds and detection periods can be flexiblely detected only by changing the original data,